-Lead Visual Designer
+Senior Visual Designer

-In 2016, Sophie assisted in leading PSI’s response to Zika and prototyped the first safe pregnancy kit for women in Zika-affected regions.
+As the first-hired graphic designer for Population Services International (PSI), Sophie led the organization’s worldwide rebranding efforts, garnering praise at high-level PSI events and from partners such as The Bill and Melinda Gates Foundation and Devex.
+She assisted in leading PSI’s response to Zika and prototyped the first safe pregnancy kit for women in Zika-affected regions.
 More than 40,000 kits were produced as a result.
-She also conducted design research and prototyping workshops in Ethiopia with IDEO.org.
+Sophie also conducted design research and prototyping workshops in Ethiopia with IDEO.org.

 Sophie graduated from the University of Michigan with a BA in art and design.
 Aside from being a Big 10 football fan, she travels frequently and has been on the cover of the Washington Post for her award-winning Peeps marshmallow dioramas.
 She currently jumps from city to city on a monthly basis with a Macbook Pro and sketchbook in tow.